Tornado Watch means conditions are favorable for tornadoes. Listen to local radio and TV stations for further updates.

 Ensure nobody is using matches or lighters, in case of leaking natural gas pipes or fuel tanks nearby.

 When a tornado is sighted in the Vermillion area, the city alarm will sound a solid tone for three (3) to five (5) minutes, alerting the public to the emergency.

 All room doors should be closed.

 Stay away from all windows, doors, and outside walls.

 When the danger has passed, an all-clear signal will be announced by hall staff.

 Failure to comply with emergency evacuation procedures will be documented and students will be subject to sanctions.

-SHELTERS: All residents will go to basement areas.
+SHELTERS: All residents will go to the lowest level possible of the building.
 You must leave your room when the tornado siren sounds.
 Staff will check rooms for violators.
 Students are discouraged from leaving the building area during a tornado warning.
-Redwood and Cypress residents utilize the basements of the residence halls as emergency shelters (typically Burgess/Norton).
-McFadden Hall residents seek shelter in the Warren M. Lee Center for Fine Arts.